Want to learn how to make your own diy lotion bar?

 Easy Homemade Lotion Bar Recipe

-I wanted to make a non greasy lotion bar recipe and have added cornstarch in the hope that it will absorb some of the oil, but even if it does, the lotion bars will still be oily because it is made with beeswax and oils.
+I wanted to make a non-greasy lotion bar recipe and have added cornstarch in the hope that it will absorb some of the oil, but even if it does, the lotion bars will still be oily because they are made with beeswax and oils.

-The beeswax is added to harden the lotion bars but I have seen recipes without beeswax.
-I haven’t made them myself yet, but if you are not fan of beeswax try using a different kind of wax or no wax at all.
+The beeswax is added to harden the lotion bars, but I have seen recipes without beeswax.
+In fact, I have made them myself (see recipe here) to see if they hold their shape, and they did.
+If you are not a fan of beeswax, try using a different kind of wax or no wax at all.